Dedrickj1/StartKicker/README.md

+# StartKicker (Collaborative Project)

-This project was a collaboration between myself(Dedrickj1), Bschaler, aromeo1, and robyrob1.
-This repository is a fork of the original, which can be found here https://github.com/robyrob1/StartKicker.
+This project was developed collaboratively by [Dedrickj1](https://github.com/Dedrickj1), [Bschaler](https://github.com/Bschaler), [aromeo1](https://github.com/aromeo1), and [robyrob1](https://github.com/robyrob1).

+This repository is my personal fork of the [original project repository](https://github.com/robyrob1/StartKicker).

+---

+## My Key Contributions

-My contribution to the group project is that I Designed and implemented a full-stack category management feature, including a RESTful API for all CRUD operations and a dynamic frontend interface for seamless user interaction.
+* Designed and implemented the full-stack category management feature, including a RESTful API for all CRUD operations and a dynamic frontend interface for seamless user interaction.